☰ open menu to view topics

 I'd tell François that this is due to the failures of the neo-fascist school and the ignorance of the populace.
 But above all, to criminal bad parenting.
 Particularly the sick, immature, disgusting and unruly devil, who expects the people to be superficial and unhappy like him.

-My dear sister.
+My dear.
 As for the past, you're my only hope.
 We will soon play the same games so hated by the devil, who does not like children and therefore does not know how to live.

 Yet art for him will always be second nature.